Master Degrees in the College of Education

 - Critique of research

 In addition to the Fundamental Areas above, the General Professional Requirement is met through completion of professional Core Courses.
 The student must complete three courses from three different areas chosen from those listed below.
 Courses within a student’s major area cannot be used to satisfy this requirement.

 |CED 6700||The Role of the Teacher in Guidance||2|

 |EDA 7600||The Structure of American Education||2|

 |EHP 7600||Philosophy of Education||2-3|

 Electives are those courses recommended outside the major and general professional sequences.
 A minimum of six credits is recommended in this area.
 The purpose of elective courses is to provide breadth to the student’s program.

 See the individual programs in the following Divisional sections of this bulletin for specific courses required by certain program areas in the major, the general professional sequence, or the elective sections of Plans of Work.

 Master of Science Degrees

-The Master of Science degrees offered by the College of Education are administered by the Division of Kinesiology, Health and Sport Studies.
+The Master of Science degrees offered by the College of Education are administered by the Division of Kinesiology, Health and Sport Studies and the Division of Theoretical and Behavioral Foundations.
 The generic degree requirements and specific requirements associated with individual majors and areas of concentration are described in the respective divisional sections.